h-e-g/CNN_aDNA/CNN/README_CNN.md

 2 - for emprical data.
 Tabulated text file that stores the CNN predictions for the real datasets. snp_name is the name of the real variant analyzed read in the file '0-Variant_analyzed.txt' by the script 'RUN_CNN-ADNA.sh'

-	raw files of the CNN predisction s and T
+	raw files of the CNN predictions of s and T
 	- /crossval/empirical_validation_pred_' + snp_name + '_' + name_model + '.txt' (same columns as described above, only true values are missing)
 	raw files of the posterior distributions of s and T
 	- /crossval/empirical_validation_posterior_selcoeff_' + snp_name + '_' + name_model + '.txt'